 In the West, however, this is not the case – If Voynov had gone to trial and been convicted, he could have faced up to 9 years in prison for his crimes.

-My point is, athletes are human sure, they make human mistakes.
+Sure, athletes are human – they make human mistakes.
 I’ve seen hoards of fans championing the idea that Voynov should be given a second chance in the NHL, claiming that he made ONE ‘mistake’ – often referring to the fact that he’s a high-end D man that could make an immediate impact on their team as a point of justification.

 Incidentally, Marta told the police that this was not the first time that he had been violent towards her, so he is likely not to have just made one ‘mistake’ by ‘accident’.